DexterInd/GrovePi/Software/CSharp/Samples/Example-LCD_Display/README.md

-## **Sound Sensor Example**
+## **LCD Display Example**
-This sample will demonstrate how to use the [Grove Sound Sensor](http://www.dexterindustries.com/shop/grove-sound-sensor/) with the GrovePi and Raspberry Pi.
+This sample will demonstrate how to use the [Grove LCD Display](http://www.dexterindustries.com/shop/grove-sound-sensor/) with the GrovePi and Raspberry Pi.
 This sample is designed to run on a Raspberry Pi 2 running Windows 10 IoT Core.
 The application is written as a Background Task and will run in Windows 10 IoT Core without any user interface.

 ### Requirements
 You must have the following: